 All members of staff should be aware of the signs of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection.
 Types of abuse and neglect are annexed to this policy.

 Members of staff working with children are advised to maintain an attitude of it can happen here where child protection is concerned.
 When concerned about the welfare of a child, a staff member should always act in the best interest of the child.
 Knowing what to look for is vital to the early identification of abuse and neglect.

-Obvious non-accidental injuries, wounds or marks which are not consistent with the explanation given and incidents reported by the child or others must always be reported to the head of school immediately.
+Obvious non-accidental injuries, wounds or marks which are not consistent with the explanation given, and incidents reported by the child or others must always be reported to the DSL (or DDSL) immediately.

-The following risk indicators may be significant in the light of other concerns and must always be discussed with the head of school.
+The risk indicators listed below may be significant in the light of other concerns, and must always be discussed with the DSL / DDSL.
 However, these factors should not be seen in isolation but must be considered within the context of your knowledge of the child and their family.
-They might indicate possible problems:
+Those that might indicate possible problems are:

 - Unusual tiredness, inadequate clothing, poor personal hygiene, changes in appetite, reluctance to change for PE